kolommik/pair-programming-llm/README.md

 The repository is structured as follows:

-- `/notebooks`: This directory contains Jupyter notebooks corresponding to the lessons from the course.
+- `/notebooks/google palm`: This directory contains Jupyter notebooks corresponding to the lessons from the course.
+- `/notebooks/langchain open ai`: This directory contains Jupyter notebooks with examples of same ideas using OpenAI and langchain.

 ## Usage